Seeing Objects in dark with Continual Contrastive Learning: Related Work and Experiments

-For our experiments, we use the BDD100K dataset with its original class labels, and filter out the images that belong to day/ night-time.
-This results in the following data splits (along with respective number of images within bracket): i) Training Daytime (36728), ii) Training Nighttime (27971), iii) Validation Daytime (5258), and iv) Validation Nighttime (3929).
+To demonstrate the effectiveness of our proposed method, we now evaluate it against a wide range of alternatives, to address the extremely challenging, yet under-studied scenario of object detection at night-time.
+For this purpose, we use the recently proposed, large-scale BDD100K dataset \cite{BDD100k_CVPR20} with its original class labels, and filter out the images that belong to day/ night-time.
+This results in the following data splits (along with respective number of images within bracket): i) Training daytime (36728), ii) Training night-time (27971), iii) Validation daytime (5258), and iv) Validation night-time (3929).
 There are 9 categories (person, rider, car, bus, truck, bike, motor, traffic light, traffic sign) that are present in the images and are suitable for training (the \textit{train} category is omitted due to very few instances).
+As for our base object detector, and without loss of generality, we employ the single-stage YOLOF \cite{yolof_cvpr21} method.